adafruit/Adafruit_Learning_System_Guides/Flora_Citi_Bike_Helmet/README.md

 ----------------------------------
 This code was migrated from repo https://github.com/adafruit/Citi-Bike-Helmet which was then archived.

-If you would like this repo modified, please use the GitHub Issues and Pull Request to note changes.
+If you would like this repo modified, please use the GitHub Issues and Pull Request mechanisms to note changes.
 Adafruit welcomes pull requests to fix or improve code.